Opening a Swimming Pool the Right Way

 1. Remove and inspect the winter cover: Before removing, inspect the cover for tears or holes.
 If there are issues with the cover, you’ll probably need to take additional steps to open your pool.If your cover is undamaged, wash it down and let it dry before storing it for the summer, as moisture and debris can lead to mold, mildew, and damage to your winter cover.
 This is also an excellent time to evaluate if your current pool cover is the best option for your needs; you might be surprised how many types of covers are available.

-- What color is the pool water?
-The answer to this question can help you determine if you will be swimming that day or in a couple of weeks.
-When the pool is properly closed/winterized in the fall and is then reopened before the temperature is consistently in the 70s each day, then you should expect the pool water to be relatively clear.
-If you uncover the pool and see green or black water then it may be a couple of weeks before your pool is swim-ready.
+2. Check the pool water color: Look at the water once the cover has been removed.
+What color is it?
+The answer to this question can help you determine if you will be able to swim within a few days or in a few weeks.
+The water color will reflect the quality of the pool closing.When the pool is closed and correctly winterized in the fall, and reopened before the temperature is consistently in the 70s each day, you should expect the pool water to be relatively clear.
+If you uncover the pool and see green or black water, it may be a couple of weeks (and a Green-to-Clean service) before your pool is swim-ready.

 3. Assess which type of chemicals to use: Start by reading your pool’s chemical levels.
 Not sure where to start?
 The most important readings are chlorine, pH, total alkalinity, cyanuric acid, and calcium hardness.
 If you have a saltwater pool, check the salt ppm (parts per million) level, too.With these baseline readings, you can then adjust chemicals as needed to make sure your water is safe and clean.
 Handle pool chemicals cautiously, as many can lead to problems when they come into contact with your skin or grass.